yene2024/holbertonschool-simple_shell/README.md

+# Simple Shell
-# holbertonschool-simple_shell
+### holbertonschool-simple_shell
     simple_shell - A basic shell program

-# INTRODUCTION
+## Introduction
-    This repository is a Holberton School project.
+    This repository is a [Holberton School](https://www.holbertonschool.com/) project.
 The assignment involved creating a simple shell, similar to the Bourne Shell (sh) by Stephen Bourne, using C and a restricted set of standard library functions.

-# SYNOPSIS
+## Synopsis
     simple_shell

-# DESCRIPTION
+## Description
     simple_shell is a minimalistic shell program that allows users to enter commands and executes them.
 It provides a simple command-line interface, reads user input, and executes commands entered by the user.
 The shell supports basic command execution,